 Current employees can use our applicant-tracking database, Tufts Careers, to apply for staff positions at Tufts.
 Human Resources Talent Acquisition Specialists use it to manage candidate sourcing, advertisement of job postings, and partnering with hiring managers to review candidates for consideration.
 There is a self-guided “just in time” eLearning module on Tufts Learning Center called Tufts Careers Toolkit for Hiring Managers, which contains 4 modules: Tufts Careers Overview; Working with the Tufts Talent Acquisition Team; Creating a Requisition; and Candidate Management.
 Tip Sheets and FAQs can also be found here under the Resources tab.

-Writing the Job Description
+Writing the Job Profile

-Job descriptions help managers and their staff in a number of ways:
+Describing the content of the job helps managers and their staff in a number of ways: